-Welcome to Embroidery Bingo 2022!
+Welcome to Embroidery Bingo 2023!
 Please see the details below about getting started, setting up your Bingo card, and playing along on social media (Instagram and Patreon).
 Jessica will begin calling a stitch a day beginning February 1st so be sure to get your Bingo cards prepared and uploaded ASAP.
-Do not begin filling in the stitches until they are called!
+Do not begin filling in the stitches until they are announced!

 If you are brand new to hand embroidery you may want to check out the beginner guide before you begin.